Committed Vancouver WA Nursing Home Abuse Lawyers

 D’Amore Law Group client whose mother died in a nursing home

 Sexual Abuse in Nursing Homes

 In Oregon alone, there have been at least 350 reports of possible sexual abuse of the elderly and disabled in the past few years.

 Sometimes the Department of Human Services investigators were not able to prove these allegations – although many victims were visibly injured – because the elderly person had dementia, or was heavily medicated during the assault.

 Oregon law requires long-term care facilities to report any suspicion of sexual abuse.
 However, in some cases, workers do not notice that something is wrong until the evidence is overwhelming.

 Sex abuse of the elderly is a serious crime with long-term repercussions for the victim and their family.

-If you someone you care about has been abused in a nursing home or long-term care facility, contact an experienced attorney to discuss your options.
+If you someone you care about has been abused in a nursing home or long-term care facility, contact our experienced Vancouver WA nursing home abuse lawyers to discuss your options.

 D’Amore Law Group has offices in Vancouver, Washington to serve you.
 Email us or call us toll-free at 800-905-4676.